-At June 30, 2018 the District had total debt outstanding from general obligation bonds of \$4,205,000.
-The District paid \$560,000 in principal on the bonds during the year ended June 30, 2018.
-Annual maturities of debt and the related interest expense is financed with property tax revenues.
-See Note 6 to the financial statements on page 25 for more detailed information.
+During the year ended June 30, 2024, the District paid off the outstanding debt from general obligation bonds.
+Annual maturities of debt and the related interest expense were financed with property tax revenues.
+See Note 7 to the financial statements on page 26 for more detailed information.